Save energy and money.

 - Get a deal.
 In addition to the long-term energy savings you'll enjoy, you may be able to take advantage of financial incentives that lower your initial investment:

 - Many utilities provide financial incentives for purchasing ENERGY STAR certified windows, doors and skylights.
 Look for local rebates and other promotions in your area.

 - Claim federal tax credits for installing ENERGY STAR certified windows, doors or skylights or making certain other energy efficiency improvements to your home.

-- Keep in mind that the cost of complete window replacement for the average home is $7,500-$10,000.* When you're interviewing contractors, ask them to break down the price quote by labor and materials.
+- Keep in mind that the cost of complete window replacement can vary.
+Be sure to get quotes from several installers.
+Different dealers may quote difference prices for the same product.
+When interviewing contractors, ask them to break down the price quote by labor and materials.
 ENERGY STAR certified windows, doors and skylights may cost more than non-certified products, but the labor involved should be comparable for both.